mirrorboy714/ofxBpm/README.md

 BPM Addon for Musical Apps.

 You can set BPM (Beat per Minutes)  and BPB (Beat Per Bar).
-For example, if You want to listen 4Beat timing,then set bpm to 120, BPB to 4.
+For example, if you want to listen 4Beat timing, then set bpm to 120, BPB to 4.
 After that, you get beat timings on listener function.

 This addon uses ofThread.